Stephen-Gates/report-gallery/docs/story/index.md

 This report shows the Processes your business area participates in.
 We like to take a process view as it connects the value created to the member - [Inspiration](https://www.youtube.com/watch?v=C1FPQloVb54) :fontawesome-brands-youtube:{: .youtube }

 We only capture high-level processes; some people call them "[value streams](https://en.wikipedia.org/wiki/Value_stream)".
-Other QSuper teams capture lower-level process diagrams.
+Other teams capture lower-level process diagrams.

 ![Process Factsheet Map report](../assets/images/factsheet-map-process.png){: .zoom }